Term 4 Week 3

 Physical Education Lessons- Tuesdays

-Students from Prep to Year 6 are thriving in their Physical Education lessons with Mrs Kylie Linforth.
+Students from Prep to Year 6 are thriving in their Physical Education lessons.
 Students are to wear their sports shirts.
 Hats and water bottles are essential.
+This month, we are learning to play Futsal.
+With all the keen soccer players, this undercovered area game, featuring smaller soccer goals and 5-a-side, helps develop teamwork, communication, and agility.

-Years 3-6 also participate in a range of sports every Friday afternoon, including pickleball, handball, soccer and netball.
+Years 3-6 also participate in a range of sports every Friday afternoon, rotating through touch football, t-ball and baseball, and indoor hockey.

 Performing Arts Lessons- Thursdays

-Students from Prep to Year 2 are enjoying Performing Arts lessons with Mrs Sharyn Dicker, as they prepare for their exciting showcase.
+Students from Years 3 to 6 are enjoying Performing Arts lessons with Mrs Sharyn Dicker.

 Visual Arts Lessons- Thursdays